FIFA Takes Over CAF Administration

 FIFA has taken over the administration of African football to plug a few gaping holes within the Confederation of African Football (CAF).

-In a joint statement with CAF Thursday, FIFA indicated that both organisations have agreed to appoint FIFA’s Secretary General Fatma Samoura as their “General Delegate for Africa” for a period of six months, beginning from August 1, 2019 to January 31, 2020.
+In a joint statement with CAF yesterday, FIFA indicated that both organisations have agreed to appoint FIFA’s Secretary General Fatma Samoura as their “General Delegate for Africa” for six months, August 1, 2019 to January 31, 2020.

-The CAF’s Ahmad Ahmad has proposed to its Executive Committee gathered in Cairo on Wednesday to seek FIFA’s expertise to assess the current situation in the African governing body.
+The controversial CAF Ahmad Ahmad has proposed to its Executive Committee gathered in Cairo on Wednesday to seek FIFA’s expertise to assess the current situation in the African governing body.

+This would help to conclusively accelerate the implementation of the ongoing reform process destined to ensure that the African football ruling body functions with transparency, efficiency while abiding by the highest governance standards.

 “The Executive Committee has unanimously approved the proposal of the president,” the joint statement read in part.